GrapesSM/ProxClone/exercises/info.md

 ## Example 2
 A master (Arduino Mega 1) communicates to a slave (Arduino Mega 2) using ModBus protocol RS-485.
 The slave is uploaded with a program that lights up LEDs depending on values received from the master.
 The master reads from the built-in Serial input and sends a read/write query to the slave's registors to control the state of the slave's LEDs.
 MAX 485 chip wired with arduino based on [the circuit](https://github.com/Jamshedshoh/proxima/blob/master/exercises/sources/Ff8Vo.png).
-Two chips connected with each other using A to A and B to B pins.
+Two chips are wired with each other using A to A and B to B pins.

 ## Example 3
 A master (Raspberry Pi) comminicates to a slave (Arduino Uno) using ModBus protocol RS-485.
 The slave is uploaded with a program that sequentially lights up NeoPixels depending on the RGB colors received from the master.